 Returning from Singapore, where we had worked for several years art directing The Rake and Revolution magazines, we found ourselves in London with our old colleagues from the tropics, Nick Scott and Andy Barnham.
 A few glasses of something cold later and we had fused our design skills with Nick’s editorial wizardry and Andy’s stunning photography, and Riddle magazine was born.
 Marion Graham’s marketing magic then whipped us into shape and made the whole thing a reality.

 We knew that the British market was bursting with fine examples of bespoke tailoring, artisan craftsmanship and original thinking, so we wanted to showcase and promote this work, making use of our experience in luxury lifestyle publishing.
 Focusing on the UK market, Riddle celebrates the variety of products, places and events around us that we admire and love.

-We designed a logo that encapsulates the linking thoughts of a riddle and looks elegant and contemporary.
-A striking ‘R’ logo was designed to carry the branding throughout social media.
+We designed a logo that encapsulates the linking thoughts of a riddle and which looks elegant and contemporary.
+A striking ‘R’ icon was created to carry the branding throughout social media.
 A special version of this was created as part of Riddle’s first birthday celebrations where the ‘R’ and a candle where combined.